 As per Article (31), in addition to any prescribed rest period, a working woman nursing her child shall, during the eighteen months following the date of delivery, be entitled to two additional breaks each day for this purpose, neither of which shall exceed half an hour (30 minutes each).
 Most of the companies do let you combine every 30 minutes into an hour and reduce the working hours by 1 hour per day for the first 18 months after rejoining work.

 These two additional periods (1 hour daily) shall be considered as working hours and shall not cause any reduction of remuneration.

-It is essential for a mother to bond with her newborn for a longer time after birth.
-The child needs quality care, feeding and attention by the mother.
+It is essential for a mother to bond with her newborn for a long time after birth.
+The child needs quality care, feeding, and attention from the mother.